iamthatian/pado/README.md

-# Parkour
+# Pado

-Parkour is a fast project navigator inspired by Emacs Projectile, for people who work across a bunch of projects.
+Pado is a fast project navigator inspired by Emacs Projectile, for people who work across a bunch of projects.

 ## Highlights